aspnetboilerplate/aspnetboilerplate/doc/WebSite/Developing-MultiTenant-SaaS-ASP.NET-CORE-Angular5.md

 }
 ```

-Event entity has not just get/set properties.
+**Event** entity has not just get/set properties.
 Actually, it has not public setters, setters are protected.
 It has some domain logic.
-All properties must be changed by the Event entity itself to ensure domain logic is executed.
+All properties must be changed by the **Event** entity itself to ensure domain logic is executed.

-Event entity's constructor is also protected.
+**Event** entity's constructor is also protected.
 So, the only way to create an Event is the `Event.Create` method (They can be private normally, but private setters don't work well with Entity Framework Core since Entity Framework Core can not set privates when retrieving an entity from database).

-Event implements ,`IMustHaveTenant` interface.
+Event implements, `IMustHaveTenant` interface.
 This is an interface of **ASP.NET Boilerplate (ABP)** framework and ensures that this entity is per tenant.
 This is needed for multi-tenancy.
-Thus, different tenants will have different events and can not see each other's events. **ABP automatically** filters entities of current tenant.
+Thus, different tenants will have different events and can not see each other's events. **ABP** automatically filters entities of current tenant.

 Event class inherits from `FullAuditedEntity` which contains creation, modification and deletion audit columns. `FullAuditedEntity` also implements `ISoftDelete`, so events can not be deleted from database.
 They are marked as deleted when you delete it. **ABP** automatically filters (hides) deleted entities when you query database.